 Next-generation sequencing (NGS) has transformed our understanding of biology from human health and disease to plants, animals, and the world of microbes.
 Past advances fueled a brilliant era of genomics, but core technology gains have since stagnated.
-Avidity base chemistry (ABC) is an original sequencing technology that leverages the power of avidites to disrupt establishment models with foundational improvements to cost, quality, and flexibility.
+Avidite base chemistry (ABC) is an original sequencing technology that leverages the power of avidites to disrupt establishment models with foundational improvements to cost, quality, and flexibility.

 Like sequencing-by-synthesis (SBS), ABC sequencing amplifies and sequences DNA libraries, including those prepared from RNA.
 Differences in how each technology approaches this function, however, allow NGS applications to evolve beyond SBS.